The Three Bears (Looney Tunes): Further theatrical appearances

 Jones brought back the Bears for his 1948 cartoon What's Brewin', Bruin?, this time without Bugs.
 Here, Papa Bear decides that it is time for the Bears to hibernate; however, various disturbances interfere.
 Junior's voice is here supplied by Stan Freberg.

 Other Three Bears cartoons included Bee-Deviled Bruin and Bear Feat, both released in 1949.
 The final Three Bears cartoon of the classic era, A Bear for Punishment (1951), parodies cultural values surrounding the celebration of Father's Day.

 Film appearances

-The entire Bear Family appears in Looney Tunes: Back in Action movie as tourists from Paris (Papa Bear is voiced by Will Ryan, Mama Bear by Joe Alaskey and Stan Freberg returns as the voice of Junior Bear).
+The entire Bear Family appears in the 2003 film Looney Tunes: Back in Action movie as tourists from Paris (Papa Bear is voiced by Will Ryan, Mama Bear by Joe Alaskey and Stan Freberg returns as the voice of Junior Bear).

-The Three Bears make a cameo appearance in Bah, Humduck!
+The Three Bears make a cameo appearance in the 2006 direct-to-video film Bah, Humduck!
 A Looney Tunes Christmas as Daffy's employees.

-The Three Bears make a cameo appearance in Space Jam: A New Legacy in Bugs Bunny's flashback alongside other Looney Tunes leaving Tune World.
+The Three Bears make a cameo appearance in the 2021 film Space Jam: A New Legacy in Bugs Bunny's flashback alongside other Looney Tunes leaving Tune World.

 Television appearances

-Ma Bear has a cameo appearance in Season 1 of the Tiny Toon Adventures episode "Prom-ise Her Anything", released in 1990, in which she appears as at the ACME Looniversity junior prom as a canteen cook providing refreshments.

-The entire Bear Family appeared in "Teddy Bears' Picnic" (Papa Bear voiced by Frank Welker, Mama Bear voiced by Tress MacNeille, and Junior Bear voiced by Stan Freberg), where Elmyra followed them to an all-bear picnic.
-The running gag was that Papa Bear got injured by either an angry strong father bear, who he or Junior Bear, angered, or by Junior Bear, and when he attempted to hit Junior Bear on the head, Mama Bear would hit him on the head with the newspaper, except when he hit himself on the head with it.
+The Bear Family made several appearances in Warner Bros.
+1990 animated series Tiny Toon Adventures, all in Season 1: